UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/classes.md

 * The `height` property is then initialised to `h`
 * THEN the constructor code body is entered

-In simple term, initialisation lists are performed before the constructor runs.
+In summary, initialisation lists are performed **before** the constructor runs.
 The significance of this will become apparent later.

 ### Destructors

+We've met the constructor function, which is called when ever an object is created.
+We can also create a destructor that runs when ever an object is destroyed.
+To illustrate this, let's expand out `Rect` class to include some file handling.

+# DO NOT READ PAST THIS POINT

 ### Overloading